ameliayap/ameliayap.github.io/README.md

 Portfolio of my work experience, skills, education and interests.

-Go to ameliayap.ca for finished work!
+Go to yapamelia.com for finished work!